-Name of Director Details Ong Hui Ming Lim Yian Poh Date of Appointment 22 May 2018 22 March 2021 Date of last re-appointment (if applicable) N/A N/A Age 40 76 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The re-election of Ms Ong Hui Ming was recommended by the NC and the Board has accepted the recommendation, after taking into consideration, Ms Ong's qualifications, experience, and overall contribution since she was appointed as a Director of the Company.
-The re-election of Mr Lim Yian Poh was recommended by the NC and the Board has accepted the recommendation, after taking into consideration, Mr Lim's qualifications, experience, and overall contribution since he was appointed as a Director of the Company.
-The Board considers Mr Lim to be independent for the purpose of Rule 704(7) of the Catalist Rules.
-Whether appointment is executive, and if so, the area of responsibility Executive.
-Responsible for overseeing and managing the daily operations of the Group's business in Singapore Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Director and Deputy CEO, Singapore Independent Director, Chairman of the NC and member of the AC and the RC Professional qualifications Bachelor of Business Studies (Marketing) from Nanyang Technological University Master of Business (Marketing) with Distinction from RMIT University Graduate of the SPRING Singapore; Executive Leadership Development Programme at The Wharton School of the University of Pennsylvania Bachelor of Science degree from Nanyang University, Singapore Master of Science degree from the University of Hull, England Completed the Standford-NUS Executive Program offered by Standford University and the National University of Singapore and the Senior Management Development Program organized by Harvard Business School Alumni Club of Malaysia Working experience and occupation(s) during the past 10 years Please refer to page 16 of this Annual Report Please refer to page 17 of this Annual Report Shareholding interest in the listed issuer and its subsidiaries Nil Nil Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Daughter of Mr Ong Chu Poh, Executive Chairman and Group CEO and Dr Koh Hin Ling, Director of TCM, TCM practitioner and Director of the Group's principal subsidiaries Nil Conflict of interest (including any competing business) Nil Nil Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Yes
+Name of Director Details Siau Kai Bing Ong Seh Hong Date of Appointment 22 March 2021 22 March 2021 Date of last re-appointment (if applicable) 30 July 2021 30 July 2021 Age 68 60 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The re-election of Mr Siau Kai Bing was recommended by the NC and the Board has accepted the recommendation, after taking into consideration, Mr Siau's qualifications, experience, and overall contribution since he was appointed as a Director of the Company.
+The re-election of Dr Ong Seh Hong was recommended by the NC and the Board has accepted the recommendation, after taking into consideration, Dr Ong's qualifications, experience, and overall contribution since he was appointed as a Director of the Company.
+The Board considers Mr Siau to be independent for the purpose of Rule 704(7) of the Catalist Rules.
+The Board considers Dr Ong to be independent for the purpose of Rule 704(7) of the Catalist Rules.
+Whether appointment is executive, and if so, the area of responsibility Non-Executive Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Lead Independent Director, Chairman of the AC and member of the NC and RC Independent Director, Chairman of the RC and member of the AC and NC Professional qualifications Accountancy degree from the National University of Singapore Fellow Chartered Accountant of Singapore with the Institute of Singapore Chartered Accountants of Singapore MBBS degree from National University of Singapore MRCPsyh from The Royal College of Psychiatrist (UK) FAMS from the Academy of Medicine, Singapore Master of Science (Applied Finance) degree from the National University of Singapore Working experience and occupation(s) during the past 10 years Please refer to page 4 of this Annual Report Please refer to page 5 of this Annual Report Shareholding interest in the listed issuer and its subsidiaries Nil Nil Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Nil Nil Conflict of interest (including any competing business) Nil Nil Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Yes